SyedKamranT/File_sharing/README.md

 A modern file-sharing platform built with the MERN stack (MongoDB, Express, React, Node.js).
 Users can upload, download, and manage files securely.

 File Sharing Website Demo
-(Replace with a screenshot or GIF of your application)

 Features
 File Upload: Drag and drop or click to upload files.